 Gretel No2 is finished.
 I can't remember if I've mentioned this before, but according to Ravelry, I cast it on at the end of December, and it took just less than a month to knit.
-It's yet another Ysolda pattern (can you tell I like her patterns?!), and the cables are devine. :)
+It's yet another Ysolda pattern (can you tell I like her patterns?), and the cables are divine. :)

 The yarn is Malabrigo Merino Worsted, and the colour is called Ravelry Red.
 I have two other red hats, but there's nothing like Malabrigo Merino for keeping your head toasty warm at stupid o'clock on a winter morning.
 I also have a purple one (also Malabrigo) that I made a few years ago, and it's seen a lot of wear.

 As with my purple one I made the Regular size, cast on with 3.5mm needles and used 4.5mm needles for the rest.
 I didn't use the tubular cast-on because I find it too stretchy.
 I used a long-tail cast-on, and started with Rnd 1, leaving out the tubular cast-on set up round.

 For the increases the pattern just says M1, but doesn't give a specific type of increase.
 On the first increase round I did a purl increase because the next stitch was a purl stitch, and I stupidly didn't read onto the next round.
 Had I, I would have seen that my increase stitch was to be a knit stitch: my increases looked bad, so there was a bit of tinking involved.
 Now, I appreciate nobody would have noticed this except me, but it would have always leapt out at me.
 So I re-did the increases like this - with left needle, lift bar from back to front, and knit through front of stitch.